CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

 In this task, you will edit the PrioritZ Ask canvas application to use the code component you created.

-1. Navigate to Power Apps maker portal by using below URL if not already open.
+1. Navigate to the Power Apps maker portal by using the below URL if not already open.
 Make sure the development environment named **DEV_ENV_<inject key="Deployment ID" enableCopy="false" />** is selected.
    ```
    https://make.powerapps.com/
    ```